kontainapp/km-releases/GettingStarted.md

 wget https://github.com/kontainapp/km-releases/blob/master/k8s/kontaind/deployment.yaml?raw=true -O kontaind.yaml
 ```

-## dev guide
+## Dev guide

-* Tools to build simple unikernels with kontain-gcc
+Kontain unikernel can be created by replacing 'gcc' (or g++) on the final link phase of C/C++ program with /opt/kontain/bin/kontain-gcc (or g++).
+Kontain Monitor (KM) can also run some unmodified Linux binaries as unikernels

+TODO: details

 * Example of building complex unikernels (e.g python)
-* Running alpine exec as-is in a unikernel
+* Running alpine (musl-based) or regular (glibc) based executable as-is as a unikernel

 ## Cloud